erwa/notes/hadoop/hadoop.md

+### DistributedCache

+NodeManager has ContainerManager that uses ResourceLocalizationService.
+ResourceLocalizationService has LocalizedRunner that has addResource() method which uses FSDownload to localize file.

 ### Split size

 When using CombineFileInputFormat, max split size controlled by `mapreduce.input.fileinputformat.split.maxsize`.
 Set to 0 (default) to combine all data into one split.